openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 wrappers (also defined in :ref:`Standard Library`) that provide access to underlying objects.

-An instance of *DynamicObject* instance cannot be created directly.
+An instance of ``DynamicObject`` cannot be created directly.
 Only an instance of a specific wrapper object can be instantiated.
 For example, a result of the *dynamic import* expression (see :ref:`Dynamic Import Expression`) is an instance of the dynamic object implementation class, which wraps an object that contains exported entities of an imported module.

-*DynamicObject* is a predefined type.
-The following operations applied to an object of type *DynamicObject* are handled by the compiler in a special way:
+``DynamicObject`` is a predefined type.
+The following operations applied to an object of type ``DynamicObject`` are handled by the compiler in a special way:

 - Field access;
 - Method call;